dclive/AsusB450M-II_Ryzen5600X_Hackintosh/README.md

 Second Release - No EFI changes whatsoever (use OCAT to update to OC95 or later; see guide here:  https://github.com/dclive/Howto--Update-OpenCore-with-OCAT); the only updates at this time (1-October-2023) are due to BIOS 4204 dated Sept 4 2023, found here:  https://www.asus.com/us/motherboards-components/motherboards/prime/prime-b450m-a-ii/helpdesk_bios/?model2Name=PRIME-B450M-A-II).
 I suggest updating to this BIOS, and enabling PBO for a mild performance boost, shown below in the GeekBench section.
 OC95 is tested and working fine with 13.6.
 Update your KEXTs using OCAT!

 Third Release :  New 10/8/2023 EFI with very simple updates to permit the AMD patches (search algray in OCAT) to operate in the new v23+ kernel.
 That's literally the only change.
-And OC95.
+And OC95 & associated KEXTs.

 Sonoma MacOS 14 Statement:  Update to the 10.8.2023 EFI and Sonoma will install without issue.
-I keep old graphics in here, but know that Sonoma is fine.
+I keep old graphics, below, in here, but know that Sonoma installs fine.

 ![229230925-1fc9cda2-0da5-46b3-ac8e-f40596f496f1.png (281×526)](https://user-images.githubusercontent.com/4536776/229230925-1fc9cda2-0da5-46b3-ac8e-f40596f496f1.png)